Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 8 - Table in HTML/README.md

 &ltth colspan="2"&gt for merging two cells in column
 </pre>

-Note: For better understanding, I used some simple CSS to make it clear.
+**Note** : For better understanding, I used some simple CSS to make it clear.